nicolevanderhoeven/introtok6/README.md

 Let's see them in action by adding a check to validate that the status of the HTTP response is 200.

-First, we need to import the check function:
+First, we need to import the check funcclear
+tion:

 ```js
 import { check } from "k6";